luis30n/itinerary/README.md

 4. Serialize the resulting trips to human‑readable format.
 5. Output the result to the console.

-## Considerations
-- Connections have been extended to be chained and support trains as well as flights, following the same 24h maximum time difference rule.
-- Stays can be connected to other stays as well, depending on their date of arrival and departure.

 ## Prerequisites

 Before building and running the app with Docker, ensure you have the following installed: